SirReal/SirReal.github.io/_posts/adventures_with_fish.md

 I'm in and out of terminals for all of my working day and much of my free time.

 ## Where I'm coming from
 I know my way around the shell,
 My terminal use is not particularly demanding, but there are certain things I do expect from my shell, like responsiveness, and command completion.
 The experience has been very positive and I will continue using fish for the time being.
 Bash - I use it and will continue.
 Locally, fish is nice.
-Simple config, functions, completion, etc.
+Simple config, functions, completion, etc. Good stuff, ubuquitous, yeah.
+No way around this really.
 Zsh - Meh.
+I tried it for several months.
+Prompts were pretty, but that's pretty low on my list of things a shell should do.
 Didn't find any reason to use it over bash.
 Slow completions?
 Caused by Prezto?
+Maybe I should've tried "Oh-my-zsh".
+Lots of people seem convinced that zsh is a really great shell, but I didn't see the big advantages.

+I know there are other shells floating around, and thye probably offer some really interesting features.

 ## Completions
 Completions work and are enabled out of the box.